oubino/locpix_points/README.rst

 ``
 -i Path to the project folder
 -c Path to configuration .yaml file
--r If you want to copy the data split of another project then include this argument with the location of the project folder
+-o (Optional) Specify output folder if not provided defaults to project_directory/processed -r If you want to copy the data split of another project then include this argument with the location of the project folder
 -m List of lists, list[0]=train files, list[1] = val files, list[2] = test files